DBBrowne/simple-pokemon-api/README.md

   - First test suite setup involving express / HTTP / mocks.

   - Nice, lightweight, in-memory cache.
 We've not holding much data here, so no issue with a crude approach.

+  - Docker + docker-compose.
+Plus had some fun with the new install isntructions (only old, separate, docker-compose on this machine): [Docker repo issue and comment](https://github.com/docker/docker.github.io/issues/14787#issuecomment-1132753594)

 ### Challenges
   - First test suite setup.